Enrichment & Co-curricular

 To facilitate a greater understanding of the wider world, there is a programme of guest speakers who provide fascinating insights that are eagerly anticipated by pupils, parents and teachers alike.

-View news articles on our most recent speakers:
+View news articles on some of our most recent speakers:

 - Baroness Susan Greenfield 'Where Classics Meets Neuroscience'